AnhNTSE183225/sego-robot/INSTRUCTIONS.md

 - Always treat CONTEXT.md as the single source of truth for long-lived context.
 - Always respect and build on what is already written there.
 - Never skip the read–answer–update cycle.

+ADDITIONAL IMPLEMENTATION RULES

+9) NO GIT OPERATIONS
+- Never use or suggest `git add`, `git commit`, or `git push`.
+- Do not assume version control actions are desired or allowed.
+- All changes are treated as local, conceptual, or manual unless the user explicitly asks for git commands.

+10) NO FALLBACKS / NO BACKWARDS COMPATIBILITY
+- When implementing a feature, choose ONE clear approach only.
+- Do NOT add:
+  - fallback implementations
+  - alternative execution paths
+  - backwards compatibility for old APIs
+  - “if X fails, try Y” logic
+- Do NOT keep deprecated methods “just in case”.
+- If multiple valid approaches exist:
+  - Ask the user to choose before implementing, OR
+  - Clearly state the chosen approach and implement ONLY that approach.
+- Prioritize clarity, debuggability, and explicitness over defensive or legacy-safe code.

+11) STRICT IMPLEMENTATION DISCIPLINE
+- Every line of code must have a clear, current purpose.
+- If something is not explicitly required by the user or current context, do not include it.
+- Simpler, single-path logic is always preferred over “robust” but ambiguous designs.

+12) MANDATORY MINI-CHECKLIST PER REQUEST
+- For every user message, create a short, explicit checklist that reflects what is required to handle that message correctly.
+- The checklist must be derived ONLY from the current request and existing CONTEXT.md (no assumptions).

+PROCESS
+- Before answering, generate a checklist of concrete steps (3–10 items).
+- While working, mentally track progress against the checklist.
+- In the final response, present the checklist and mark each item as:
+  - [x] Completed
+  - [ ] Pending (only if blocked by missing information or a required user decision)

+RULES
+- Every checklist item must be specific and verifiable (no vague items like “think carefully”).
+- If an item cannot be completed due to missing or conflicting information, leave it unchecked and explicitly state what is needed.
+- Do NOT silently skip checklist items.
+- Do NOT invent tasks that were not implied by the request.

+INTENT
+- The checklist serves as a visible execution contract for each message.
+- The response is considered incomplete unless the checklist is shown and accurately reflects what was done.